kafi350/portfolio-svelte/README.md

-# minimal-portfolio
+# portfolio-svelte

-Welcome to the source code of my [personal site](https://minimal-portfolio-wiktornazaruks-projects.vercel.app/).
+Simple portfolio using svelte!

 ## Features

-- Responsive design
+- Simple Desing
-- SvelteKit for server-side rendering and routing
+- Easy to understand
-- Sveltestrap for Bootstrap components
+- Using Svelte
-- Easy to customize and extend
+- Use of Easy Email Service EmailJs

 ## Getting Started